hands-only cpr

 2. You’re not trained and you worry you might hurt the person.
 But it’s better to help than do nothing.
 Don’t be afraid to apply pressure.

 3. Assisting in emergency situations can be stressful.
-This is especially true for family members.
+This is especially true for family members of the person requiring medical assistance.

-When it comes to cardiac arrest, don’t hesitate!
-Call 911 and then push hard and fast with your hands.
+When it comes to cardiac arrest, don’t hesitate.
+Perform hands-only CPR by calling 911 and then pushing hard and fast with your hands.
 These two steps can be the difference between life and death.

 Learn about the heart and vascular services we provide at Mercy Health.